What can you do with a business and management degree?

 What do you learn on a business and management degree?

-What you may find in a business degree covers a broad range of subjects, such as economics, accounting and entrepreneurial training.
+A business degree covers a broad range of subjects, such as economics, accounting and entrepreneurial training.
 A business undergraduate degree may start with learning the core concepts in all of these fields, so as to ensure there will be no significant gaps when starting a career.
 In later years compulsory modules can be combined with specialised areas of study, for example company law or consumer behaviour.

 In a globalised world, the ability to speak a second language and appreciate the cultural differences when approaching business is becoming increasingly important, and more and more universities worldwide are offering year abroad opportunities to business students.